znsio/getting-started-with-karate/README.md

 # getting-started-with-karate
-Sample project to get started with implementing and running karate tests, in a structured fashion.
+Sample project to get started with implementing and running karate tests, using [kendo](https://www.github.com/znsio/kendo), in a structured fashion.

 Results are published in junit, html and cucumber-reporting format.
 Results are also published to [ReportPortal](./docs/ReportPortal.md)

+## Running the tests

-## Running the tests with gradle command
+### Running the tests with gradle command
+There are multiple ways to run the tests under `./src/test` folder

 Example

-    TARGET_ENVIRONMENT=prod TYPE=workflow ./gradlew clean test
+    TARGET_ENVIRONMENT=prod TEST_TYPE=workflow ./gradlew clean test

 ## Build the uber jar